sbormann/ioBroker.iqontrol/README.md

 * (sbormann) Fixed variables with special chars not working.
 * (sbormann) Enhanced json-table-widget with datapoint recognition, which allows to see values and toggle datapoints in the list.
 * (sbormann) Fixed view rendering problems with thermostats without CONTROL_MODE.
+* (sbormann) Added the ability to widgets, to create widgetStates that contain a variable (for example to create distinct instances of a widget with own datapoints).
+* (sbormann) The map widget has been extended with a instance-option to create multiple maps with own datapoints.

 ### 1.9.7 (2021-08-31)
 * (sbormann) Added option to close collapsible subheaders, if others open.